gcallah/work/chaps/stein.md

 first glance suggests.
 Further, women are not secondary within her schema of a flourishing community; rather, the empathetic work of women shelters the community and ensures the integrity of the common life.

-**\
-**

-## Bibliography

-Astell, Ann W. "From Ugly Duckling to Swan: Education as Spiritual Transformation in the Thought of Edith Stein." *Spiritus: A Journal of Christian Spirituality* 13, no. 1 (2013): 1--16.

-Baseheart, Mary.
-"Edith
-Stein's Philosophy of Woman and of Women's Education." *Hypatia* 4 (1998): 120--31.

-Batzdorff, Susanne M. "Chronology of Saint Edith Stein's Life."
-In *Edith Stein: The Life of a Philosopher and a Carmelite*, edited by Susanne M. Batzdorff, Josephine Koeppel, and John Sullivan, xvi--xviii.
-Washington, D.C.: ICS Publications, 2005.

-Beer, Laura Judd.
-"Women's Existence, Woman's Soul: Essence and Existence in Edith Stein's Later Feminism."
-In *Edith Stein: Women, Social-Political Philosophy, Theology, Metaphysics and Public History*, edited by Antonio Calcagno, 4:35--45.
-Boston Studies in Philosophy, Religion and Public Life.
-Heidelberg: Springer Cham, 2016.

-Bello, Angela Ales.
-"From the 'Neutral'
-Human Being to Gender Difference: Phenomenological and Dual Anthropology in Edith Stein."
-In *Edith Stein: Women, Social-Political Philosophy, Theology, Metaphysics and Public History*, edited by Antonio Calcagno, 4:11--23.
-Boston Studies in Philosophy, Religion and Public Life.
-Heidelberg: Springer Cham, 2016.

-Berkman, Joyce Avrech.
-"Esther and Mary:
-The Uneasy Jewish/Catholic Dynamic in the Work and Life of Edith Stein."
-*Journal of Feminist Studies in Religion* 32, no. 1 (2016):
-55--73.

-Borden, Sarah.
-"Edith Stein's Understanding of Woman."
-*International Philosophical Quarterly* 46, no. 2 (2006):
-171--90.

-Calcagno, Antonio.
-"Empathy as a Feminine Structure of Phenomenological Consciousness."
-In *The Philosophy of Edith Stein*, 63--82.
-Pittsburgh: Duquesne University, 2007.

-Cathey, Alexandra.
-"Edith
-Stein on the Highest Expression of the Feminine Genius." *Studia Gilsoniana* 8, no. 2 (2019): 479--94.---------.
-"The Feminine Genius According to Edith Stein." *Studia Gilsoniana* 7, no. 2 (2018):
-295--337.

-Courtine-Denamy, Sylvie. *Three Women in Dark Times: Edith Stein, Hannah Arendt, Simone Weil*.
-Translated by Geoffrey M.
-Goshgarian.
-Ithaca: Cornell University Press, 2001.

-Dolling, Lisa M.
-"Edith Stein's Philosophy of 'Liberal' Education."
-In *Contemplating Edith Stein*, edited by Joyce Avrech Berkman, 226--39.
-Notre Dame,
-Indiana: University of Notre Dame Press, 2006.

-Duran, Jane.
-"Edith Stein,
-Ontology and Belief." *The Heythrop Journal* 48 (2007): 707--12.

-Feldhay Brenner, Rachel.
-"Edith Stein: A Reading of Her Feminist Thought."
-*Studies in Religion/Sciences Religieuses* 23, no. 1 (1994):
-43--56.

-Gelber, Lucy, and Romaeus Leuven.
-"Editors' Introduction to the First Edition."
-In *Essays on Woman*, edited by Lucy Gelber and Romaeus Leuven, translated by Freda Mary Oben, 3--42.
-Washington, D.C.: ICS Publications, 1996.

-Haney, Kathleen.
-"Genesis and Beyond:
-Phenomenological Feminism in St. John Paul II and St. Edith Stein."
-In *Listening to Edith Stein: Wisdom for a New Century: A Collection of Essays*, edited by Kathleen Haney, 349--71.
-Washington, D.C.: ICS Publications, 2018.

-Haney, Kathleen M. "Edith Stein: Woman and Essence."
-In *Feminist Phenomenology*, edited by Linda Fisher and Lester Embree, 40:213--36.
-Contributions to Phenomenology.
-Dordrecht: Springer, 2000.

-Haney, Kathleen M., and Johanna Valiquette.
-"Edith Stein: Woman as Ethical Type."
-In *Phenomenological Approaches to Moral Philosophy*, edited by John J. Drummond and Lester Embree, 47:451--73.
-Contributions to Phenomenology.
-Dordrecht: Springer, 2002.

-Köhler-Ryan, Renée. "'The
-Hour of Woman' and Edith Stein: Catholic New Feminist Responses to Essentialism." *Religions* 11, no. 6 (2020): 271.

-Lebech, Mette.
-"Women
-in Society: The Critical Potential of Stein's Feminism for Our Understanding of the State."
-In *Edith Stein: Women, Social-Political Philosophy, Theology, Metaphysics and Public History*, edited by Antonio Calcagno, 4:25--33.
-Boston Studies in Philosophy, Religion and Public Life.
-Heidelberg: Springer Cham, 2016.

-Lindblad, Ulrika.
-"Rereading Edith
-Stein What Happened?" *Theology* 99, no. 790 (1996): 269--76.

-MacIntyre,
-Alasdair. *Edith Stein: A Philosophical Prologue, 1933-1922*.
-Lanham:
-Rowman & Littlefield, 2006.

-Maskulak, Marian.
-"Edith Stein: A Proponent of Human Community and a Voice for Social Change." *Logos: A Journal of Catholic Thought and Culture* 15, no. 2 (2012): 64--83.

-McAlister, Linda
-Lopez.
-"Edith Stein: Essential Differences." *Philosophy Today* 37, no.
-1 (1993): 70--77.

-Oben, Freda M. "Edith Stein as Educator." *Thought* 65, no. 2 (1990): 113--26.

-Paradiso-Michau, Michael R. "Empathy and the Face:
-Edith Stein and Emmanuel Lewis."
-In *Listening to Edith Stein: Wisdom for a New Century: A Collection of Essays*, edited by Kathleen M. Haney, 267--84.
-Washington, D.C.: ICS Publications, 2018.Posselt, Teresia Renata. *Edith Stein: The Life of a Philosopher and a Carmelite*.
-Edited by Susanne M. Batzdorff, Josephine Koeppel, and John Sullivan.
-Washington, D.C.: ICS Publications, 2005.

-Rodeheffer, Jane Kelley.
-"On
-Spiritual Maternity: Edith Stein, Aristotle, and the Nature of Woman."
-*Proceedings of the American Catholic Philosophical Association* 72 (1998): 285--303.

-Stein, Edith. *Essays on Woman*.
-Edited by L. Gelber and Romaeus Leuven.
-Translated by Freda Mary Oben.
-Washington, D.C.: ICS Publications, 1996.---------. *Life in a Jewish Family: Edith Stein: An Autobiography, 1891-1916*.
-Edited by L. Gelber and Romaeus Leuven.
-Translated by Josephine Koeppel.
-Washington, D.C.: ICS Publications, 2016.

-Urban, Petr.
-"Care Ethics and the Feminist Personalism of Edith Stein." *Philosophies* 7, no. 3 (2022): 60.

 [^1]: Edith Stein, *Essays on Woman*, ed.
 L. Gelber and Romaeus Leuven,
     trans.
 Freda Mary Oben (Washington, D.C.: ICS Publications, 1996),